avaughn271/AdmixtureBayes/README.md

 ## This step takes as input:

 **--mcmc_results** This is the output file from the previous step that contains the mcmc samples.

-**--covariance** This is the output file from the previous step that contains the covariance matrix.

 **--result_file** (optional) The name of the output file of this step.
 No file extension is added (meaning entering "example" will produce "example" as an output file, not "example.txt" or "example.csv".).
 Default value is "thinned_samples.csv"